jay0x5/Aveon/README.md

 # File Structure:
    ~ Initial folder includes the server.js file which is the main code initially built.</br>
-   ~ Package folder includes an empty file at the moment and all the developement for npm package  version of this system will take place in Package folder.
+   ~ Package folder includes an empty file at the moment and all the developement for npm package  version of this system will take place in Package folder.</br>
+   ~ Samples folder includes all the sample files.

 # For Testing Purpose:-
    ## *TOOLS*